By Melinda Sorenson, Manager – Volunteer and Member Engagement

 PC members are expected to bring in a minimum of $5,000 annually by selling at least 6 new members and working renewals.
 All the while, you’re developing contacts you can build business relationships with and introduce to your company’s products and services.

-“I’ve developed personal and professional relationship with the most motivated and positive group of sales people and business professionals, and Chamber Board members know my name.” – Chris Hernandez, Eakes Office Solutions
+“I’ve developed personal and professional relationships with the most motivated and positive group of sales people and business professionals, and Chamber Board members know my name.” – Chris Hernandez, Eakes Office Solutions

 If you’ve ever described your biggest weakness as being “too passionate,” “too engaged” or “too into building relationships,” let’s talk about another avenue of service – our Engagement Council.
 We’re looking for the “wooers” among us.